Skip to main content

 Descriptive notice by the Bibliothèque nationale de France (2009), derived from the retrospective conversion of Alfred Morel-Fatio’s Catalogue des manuscrits espagnols et portugais (1892).
 Originally written in French.
 See PDF.

 The manuscript is divided into three books: the first (f.
-1–13) is devoted to “canto d’organo”; the second (f.
-13–62) to “contrapunto”; and the third (f.
-62 v°–84) to “proporciones”.
-This last book is incomplete at the end; it stops at the words: “Mas si quando sera dividido en dos semitonos menores continuos o iuntos el uno al otro y la coma despues de ellos…”.
-Marginal annotations and corrections are abundant throughout.
+1–13) treats canto d’organo; the second (f.
+13–62) contrapunto; and the third (f.
+62v–84) proporciones.
+The final book is incomplete.
+Marginal annotations and authorial corrections occur throughout.
 On f.
-13, the author invokes the authority of Jacques Lefèvre d’Étaples (died 1536), “Y primero veamos que cosa sea consonancia, segun Yacobus Faber Stapulensis”.
+13, Lusitano invokes the authority of Jacques Lefèvre d’Étaples: “Y primero veamos que cosa sea consonancia, segun Yacobus Faber Stapulensis”.
 On f.
-1, we read the name “Desporte”.
+1 appears the name “Desporte”.